No Second-Class People

 It’s still challenging at times.
 Sorcerers have often come against the new believers as they worship.
 They’ve opposed Philé and even tried to put spells on him to sideline his activities.
 But he’s seen God answer prayer on his behalf.
 “I’m still alive,” Philé says, “because God has work for me to do!”

-What a joy to see how Philé and his heart for the pygmies reflects God’s heart for all who still need to know Jesus as their Savior.
+What a joy to see how Philé and his heart for the pygmies reflect God’s heart for all who still need to know Jesus as their Savior.

 Impact your inbox